cogent3/iqtree2_serialization/libiqtree2/README.md

 libiqtree2 is a C++ library for running IQ-TREE 2 from Python.
 It is a wrapper around the IQ-TREE 2 library, that exports IQTREE2 functions to C++ and python consumers - using pybind11 to map between C++ and python.

+The library is built using CMake and the build process is managed by the root CMakeLists.txt file.

+The library project includes C++ unit tests using Catch2 and Python unit tests using pytest.
+The C++ tests are intended to be developed first as features are implemented, and then translated to Python tests to serve as a documentation for use case by python development of the piqtree2 python package.

 ```mermaid
 graph LR
     subgraph " "